Nordstrom Anniversary Sale: Deals on Luxury Candles

-Nordstrom Anniversary Sale: Deals on Luxury Candles and Diffusers to Make Your Home Smell Amazing
+Nordstrom Anniversary Sale 2021: Deals on Luxury Candles and Diffusers to Make Your Home Smell Amazing

-The Nordstrom Anniversary Sale is officially open to all Nordy Club cardholders, those with Icon, Ambassador, and Influencer status.
-If you’re not a Nordy Club cardmember, you can still preview the sale and prepare to shop yourself when one of Nordstrom’s biggest sale events of the year opens to the public, on July 28.
-But if you’re getting nervous about that perfect purchase on your wishlist selling out before the sale opens to the public, you can sign up to become a Nordy Club cardholder today!
+It's finally here!
+The Nordstrom Anniversary Sale is officially open to all shoppers, and the deals are seriously good.
+Until now, only Nordy Club cardholders, those with Icon, Ambassador, and Influencer status were able to shop the sale.
+Now that everyone can get in, the good deals are definitely going to fly off the shelves.

+And candles aren't the only things to grab.
+There are deals on essentials for home, beauty steals, discounts on trendy shoes, and sales on fashion items you need before heading back to school or back to the office.

-Below are some of the best luxury candle and diffuser deals at the Nordstrom Anniversary Sale!
+Below, shop the best luxury candle and diffuser deals at the Nordstrom Anniversary Sale.
+Need more?
+Shop ET Style's picks of the best deals at the Nordstrom Anniversary Sale.

 RELATED CONTENT: